AmAComputerNerd/41889-assignment-3/README.md

   // Insert your view here
 ];
 ```
+This is all you need to do to enable navigation to your View!
+Somewhat easy.

+### Navigating to other views with NavigationManager
-After this, navigation to this view can be set up using the navigationManager in any other view!
+Navigation to a view can be set up using the navigationManager environment variable.
 This is an @EnvironmentObject which is accessible in all View classes.
 To add the navigationManager object to your View, try to replicate a setup like this:
 ```swift
 class SomeView: View {
   @EnvironmentObject var navigationManager: NavigationManager;